tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 At last he so lost his temper that when he found another of those eggs he angrily kicked it out of the nest.
 Now it happened that Jenny Skunk was just underneath.
 Down fell that hard china egg squarely on Jenny Skunk's head.
 For just a minute Jenny saw stars.
-At least, he thought he did.
-Then he saw the egg, and knew that Unc' Billy had knocked it down, and that it was this that had hit him.
-Jenny was sore at heart because he had found no eggs, and now he had a bump on the head that also was sore.
-Jenny Skunk lost his temper, a thing he rarely does.
+At least, she thought she did.
+Then she saw the egg, and knew that Unc' Billy had knocked it down, and that it was this that had hit her.
+Jenny was sore at heart because she had found no eggs, and now she had a bump on the head that also was sore.
+Jenny Skunk lost her temper, a thing she rarely does.